barv123/content-based-movie-recommender/README.md

 1. positive ratings are ordered by timestamp;
 2. the three most recent positive movies form the history;
-3. the most recent one is used as the Item-to-Item active item;
+3. the most recent movie is used as the Item-to-Item active item;
 4. all three watched movies are excluded from recommendation candidates;
-5. both algorithms return Top-5 recommendations.
+5. both approaches return Top-5 recommendations.

 With 942 users and five recommendations per model: